mysql/mysql-shell-plugins/mrs_plugin/db_schema/readme.md

 1. Open the `shell-plugins/mrs_plugin/db_schema/mrs_metadata_schema.mwb` file in MySQL Workbench, make the required changes to the model.
 2. If there are changes to a table tracked in the audit log (check the existing `TRIGGER`s), select `Scripting > Run Script File > Audit_Log_Triggers_grt.py` to re-generate the embedded `Audit Log Triggers` SQL script.
-3. Update the `mrs_user_schema_version` VIEW following the semantic versioning scheme if needed.
-4. Update the SQL Script `5.
-Create Schema Version VIEW` and set the version of the `schema_version` VIEW to the new version using the semantic versioning scheme and apply changes.
-5. Save the model.
+3. Save the model.
-6. Select `File > Export > Forward Engineer SQL CREATE Script...` and store in `shell-plugins/mrs_plugin/db_schema/mrs_metadata_schema_x.y.z.sql`.
+4. Select `File > Export > Forward Engineer SQL CREATE Script...` and store in `shell-plugins/mrs_plugin/db_schema/mrs_metadata/script_sections/02_mrs_metadata_schema.sql`.
-7. Using the `SQL Scripts` available in the Workbench model, update the exported file as follows:
-   1. Replace the header (including the schema creation statements) with the contents of `0.
-Script Header Replacement`
-   2. Append the contents of the following scripts (in this specific order) to the file:
-      1. `1.
-Additional SQL`
-      2. `Audit Log Triggers`
-      3. `3.
-Create Roles`
-      4. `4.
-Insert Default Content`
-      5. `5.
-Create Schema Version VIEW`
-8. Copy `shell-plugins/mrs_plugin/db_schema/mrs_metadata_schema_x.y.z.sql` to `shell-plugins/mrs_plugin/db_schema/mrs_metadata_schema.sql`
+5. Go to the MySQL Model tab sheet and open the `SQL Scripts` section.
+Double-click on the `Audit Log Triggers` script, select and copy the contents of that script.
+Open the `shell-plugins/mrs_plugin/db_schema/mrs_metadata/script_sections/04_audit_log_triggers.sql` file and replace its content with the one from the clipboard.
+6. Run the `build-mrs-metadata-sql-scripts` NPM script and enter the new version string to build the MRS metadata SQL scripts.

+The `DB_VERSION` constant in the `mrs_plugin/lib/general.py` will be updated to reflect the new version and the following two files will be created or overwritten.

+- `shell-plugins/mrs_plugin/db_schema/mrs_metadata/mrs_metadata_schema.sql`
+- `shell-plugins/mrs_plugin/db_schema/mrs_metadata/versions/mrs_metadata_schema_x.y.z.sql`

+An update script will be created if it does not yet exist.

+- `shell-plugins/mrs_plugin/db_schema/mrs_metadata/updates/mrs_metadata_schema_a.b.c_to_x.y.z.sql`

-9. Create a `shell-plugins/mrs_plugin/db_schema/mrs_metadata_schema_a.b.c_to_x.y.z.sql` file and write all the ALTER statements required to get the latest metadata schema version a.b.c to the new state of x.y.z.
+Please ensure to include all SQL statements to update the schemas from the previous version to the new version.

-In order for the changes to be picked up by the plugin when the Shell GUI Extension runs, the `DB_VERSION` constant in the `mrs_plugin/lib/general.py` file should also specify the new version numbers.